dedis/cothority/cisc/README.md

 # Command reference

 Cisc takes different commands and sub-commands with arguments.
 The main commands are:
+  * Admin - manages the authentication data for users
   * Id - manages the identities this device is connected to
   * Config - handles the data of the identities this device is connected to
   * Ssh - interfaces the ssh-data of the identities
   * Kv - direct key/value pair editing
   * Follow - for servers or other computers that want to follow a Skipchain
+## cisc admin

+Admin's command.
+It helps connect to conodes and save the authentication data there.
+To conect and store date, you need to use cisc admin followed by:
+  * Link - Connects to conode.
+  * Store - Saves the authentication data on the conode: PoP, PIN(not implemented)

 ## cisc id